-Each cast containing both temperature and salinity was checked for static stability as defined by Hesselberg and Sverdrup (1914).
+Each cast containing both temperature and salinity was checked for static stability as defined by Hesselberg and Sverdrup (1914) - see Appendix for a detailed discussion.
 Neumann and Pierson (1966, p.
 139) reviewed this definition.
-The computation is a "local" one in the sense that adiabatic displacements between adjacent temperature-salinity measurements in the vertical are considered rather displacements to the sea surface.
-Lynn and Reid (1968) discussed the reasons for use of the local stability computation. procedure for computation follows that used by Lynn and Reid (1968) and is given by:
+The computation is a "local" one in the sense that adiabatic displacements between adjacent temperature-salinity measurements in the vertical are considered rather than displacements to the sea surface.
+Lynn and Reid (1968) discussed the reasons for use of the local stability computation.
+The procedure for computation follows that used by Lynn and Reid (1968)

+and is given by: